 Located 20 minutes south of downtown, Lakes Regional Park is a fantastic day trip from Fort Myers.
 The popular park surrounds a beautiful freshwater lake.
-It teems with superb recreational activities for the whole family, including a water park, paved trails, and playground.
+It teems with superb recreational activities for the whole family, including a water park, paved trails, and a playground.

 Lakes Regional Park is also a paradise for bird lovers.
 During nesting season, over a thousand birds descend upon the park.
 Pack a pair of binoculars to catch a closer glimpse.

 Seasonal free guided walks around Lakes Park are also offered.
-Dress appropriately and don’t forget your sunscreen and hat for a worry-free walk in the hot Florida sun.
+Dress appropriately, and don’t forget your sunscreen and hat for a worry-free walk in the hot Florida sun.

 Throughout the year, you can also catch many cultural and music festivals here.
 Lakes Park also hosts a seasonal Farmer’s Market on Friday mornings.

-Manatee Park center upon—you guessed it!—their manatee population.
+Manatee Park centers upon—you guessed it!—their manatee population.
 The manatees are especially active between November and March.
 In the clear shallow water, you’ll be able to see these gentle marine mammals in their entirety.